We Indians just love our manual cars, and what’s not to like? Just press the clutch, drop a gear and off you go! Pretty straightforward isn’t it?

 Using the gear lever as a hand-rest

-This is a mistake almost every one is guilty of committing.
-When you shift a gear, the selector fork pushes against a rotating collar which in turn engages the required gear.
+This is a mistake that almost everyone is guilty of making.
+When you shift gear, the selector fork pushes against a rotating collar which in turn engages the required gear.
 When you rest your hand on the gear shift lever, you are putting unnecessary strain on the transmission, as the selector fork (which is stationary) remains in contact with the collar (which is in motion).
 Also, it is not a safe practice to keep only one hand on the steering.
 Remember, left hand 9’o clock-right hand 3’o clock.

 Shifting to reverse without stopping

-This totally kills the transmission, also evident by the grinding sound it makes when an opposing gear is initiated while the car is in motion.
-This can be a very probable cause for an early transmission failure.
-Make it a habit; Always come to a complete halt, before you shift to move to the opposite direction.
+This totally destroys the transmission.
+We won’t miss the grinding sound when an opposing gear is initiated while the car is in motion.
+Reversing without stopping the car can even cause early transmission failure.
+Therefore make this a habit: always come to a complete halt, before you shift to move to the opposite direction!

 Using the clutch pedal at a red light